-A stroke that results in one side of your body being paralyzed, seizures and/or muscular weakness could be the first symptom of Moyamoya disease.
-Sound scary?
-It can be, but there are effective treatments.
+A stroke that results in one side of your body being paralyzed, seizures and/or muscular weakness could all be symptoms of Moyamoya disease.
+However, what causes this condition and who’s at risk?

 What are the symptoms of Moyamoya disease?

 The first symptom of Moyamoya disease in children is usually a stroke that comes on without warning.
-A child also may experience recurrent transient ischemic attacks (TIA).
-Both strokes and mini-strokes often happen with paralysis on one side of the body, seizures or muscular weakness may also accompany the initial stroke or mini strokes.
+A child also may experience recurrent transient ischemic attacks (TIA), also referred to as mini strokes.
+Paralysis on one side of the body, seizures or muscular weakness may also accompany the initial stroke or mini strokes.

-“Most of the time, people will present with stroke-like symptoms,” says Jonathan J. Russin, MD, a neurosurgeon at Keck Medicine and an assistant professor of Clinical Neurological Surgery at USC Neurosciences of the Keck School of Medicine of USC.
+“Most of the time, people will present with stroke-like symptoms,” says Jonathan J. Russin, MD, a neurosurgeon at Keck Medicine and an assistant professor of clinical neurological surgery at the Keck School of Medicine of USC.
 “You tend to see strokes that are ischemic, where the blood flow doesn’t meet the demand.”

-Adults with Moyamoya disease are more likely to experience a hemorrhagic stroke due to bleeding into the brain from the abnormal brain vessels, but they may also have TIA.
+Adults with Moyamoya disease are more likely to experience a hemorrhagic stroke due to bleeding in the brain from abnormal brain vessels, but they may also have TIAs.

 “The vessels themselves are somewhat sick, and they’re under a lot of pressure, quickly, to try and get blood moving, and you get little micro aneurysms on them, and they can burst.
 So you can present relatively quickly with bleeding in the brain.”